 The description of Issachar as a strong, hard worker with something of a wild side living prosperously in a land of plenty could be an apt description of the United States as a nation.
-I am not sure, though, whether it is all that helpful to draw such a comparison.
-The United States is not the new Israel, and I don’t believe we are the new Issachar (or sons of Issachar) ether.
+Proud and stubborn seems to fit with the rest of the description.

-Still, I find some instruction in all of this.
 I do not doubt that God choose to have Donald Trump elected the President of the United States.
 I even voted for him, given the choices at the time, but his presidency should be an uneasy one for citizens of heaven.
-The quick and unquestioning defense of Donald’s Trump’s every move and comment by many Evangelicals (glossing over and sweeping under the rug some of the crazy and ungodly things he says and does), has deeply troubled me.
+The quick and unquestioning defense of Donald’s Trump’s every move and comment by many Evangelicals (glossing over and sweeping under the rug some of the crazy and ungodly things he says and does), is deeply troubling.

 I am not saying we have a King David out there to rally behind, but we seem to have rested our faith in Trump to save us from declining political influence and loss of place in our present society and culture, which is, surely, leaning away from God.

 Samuel, the prophet who orchestrated the choosing of Saul as king, knew the score.
 He wasn’t pleased to have a king appointed as the people requested (1 Samuel 8:6), but his sons, who he had appointed as leaders “did not follow his ways[; t]hey turned aside after dishonest gain and accepted bribes and perverted justice.”
 (1 Samuel 8:3) In some ways, Samuel was confronted with an impossible choice as we have been in the last two elections.